top of page

 The Frisian engagement ceremony concerning the custom of ‘knot cloths’ which still existed in the seventeenth century, fitted within these medieval traditions.
 In a small piece of cloth some coins were placed with a loosely knotted knot.
 This was offered with the proposal by the boy.
 If the girl accepted the money or gift, she drew the knot tighter, after which they were engaged.
 In the sixteenth century, the custom of a ‘knottekistje’ existed.
 A small case that contained silver pennies and money that was given to the girl with the offer of marriage.
 If she accepted, they were engaged.
 In short, show me the money, was what the Frisian girl demanded over the centuries.

 Concerning jewellery, late-medieval women were literally draped with gold and silver.
-The sixteenth-century house book of the family Manninga from the area around Norden in region Ostfriesland has many illustrations how men and women were dressed.
+The sixteenth-century house book of the family Manninga from the area around the town of Norden in the region of Ostfriesland has many illustrations how men and women were dressed.
 This amazing richness, of which contemporaries testify, were personal property of women.
 The jewels were an insurance for hard times, but also gave women more (economic) liberties.
-Jewellery was given down the maternal line, from mother to daughter to granddaughter et cetera.
-(Spiekhout 2022).
+Jewellery was given down the maternal line, from mother to daughter to granddaughter, etc. (Spiekhout 2022).

 When looking at medieval monastery life in high-medieval Frisia, the Knights Hospitaller of Saint John had a strong presence, comparable with other regions in Europe during the period of the Crusades.
 Around the year 1300, there were more than twenty houses with a convent in Frisia.
 Interestingly, and totally different from the houses of the Knight Hospitaller of Saint John elsewhere in Europe, was that nearly all of the Saint John houses in Frisia were inhabited by women, mainly lay-sisters.
 These houses needed to be profitable, and thus the women must have been economic active within the community.
 The Saint John Order represented about a fourth of total of monastic houses in Frisia.
 The other three quarters of the houses and monasteries belonged to the orders of the Augustinians, of Saint Benedict, of the Cistercians, of the Premonstratensians, and a few to the Teutonic Order.
 Most of these monasteries were inhabited by women too, both choir nuns (or cloistered nuns) and lay-sisters.